Run a CAP Application on Kyma

 kubectl logs $(kubectl get pods -l app=cpapp -o jsonpath='{.items[0].metadata.name}') cpapp

-The log-level of the CAP application can be increased, by adding the env variable DEBUG
+The log-level of the CAP application can be increased, by adding the environment variable DEBUG

 to the deployment/deployment.yaml